barnabycollins/p5coursework/README.md

     - Type: [p5.Graphics](https://p5js.org/reference/#/p5.Graphics)
     - Requirement: Optional

-When no renderer is given, the sketch will be rendered on the default canvas.\
+This function needs to be placed inside the `draw()` function associated with your p5js sketch.
+See the [example implementation](##-A-basic-implementation) for a demonstration of how to do this.

-If a renderer has already been given in the class constructor, it is not strictly necessary to include it again in the `draw()` function.\
+If a renderer is given in the constructor, it is not necessary to pass it into `draw()` as well, though that implementation is supported and will work fine.
+If no renderer is given at all, across both locations, the sketch will be rendered on the default canvas.
+This is the default behaviour for the class.\
-It is not recommended to only pass the renderer into the `draw()` function: while the code will still work, this will omit the setup procedures in the class constructor and may cause the sketch to misbehave.
+It is not recommended to only pass the renderer into the `draw()` function (ie not pass it into the constructor as well): while the code will still work, this will omit the setup procedures in the class constructor and may cause the sketch to misbehave.

 &nbsp;